shahrzadJavadiKoushesh/Personal-Blog/README.md

 # Personal-Blog
 This is my personal blog - Written by Django and Bootstrap

-How to run
+How to run:

 Install Django using
 pip install django